AnasHouissa/TaskManagementBackend/README.md

-Overview
-Task Management Backend is a Spring Boot application designed to serve as the backend for a task management system.
+A Spring Boot application designed to serve as the backend for a task management system.
 It provides RESTful API endpoints for managing tasks, user authentication, and data persistence.